 So let’s start with that example and then get onto the other reasons this book is so relevant now.

 Out-of-network billing is done when healthcare providers are not contracted with the commercial payers.
-It is often done when a new facility is opening and not fully credentialed or new technologies/products are launched or contracts terminate because the two parties can’t agree on rates and/or terms.
+It is also often done when a new facility is opening and not fully credentialed, new technologies/products are launched or contracts terminate because the two parties can’t agree on rates and/or terms.
 It’s not ideal but both parties are usually willing to agree to interim terms to avoid financially penalizing patients.